Nethereum/Nethereum.BlockchainStorage/README.md

 There are two main options to traverse the chain.

-* Read block by block (which reads in all transactions and events).
+* BlockProcessing: Read block by block (which reads in all transactions and events).
-* Read events in block order (quicker if the event data is all you need).
+* LogProcessing: Read event logs in block order (quicker if the log data is all you need).

 **Filters**